 What does a Production Supervisor do?

-A Production Supervisor oversees the day-to-day operations of a manufacturing or production facility.
-This role ensures that the production process runs smoothly and efficiently.
+A Production Supervisor oversees the daily operations of a manufacturing or production facility.
+This role ensures that production runs smoothly and efficiently.
 The supervisor coordinates with various departments to meet production targets and maintain quality standards.
 They manage a team of workers, assign tasks, and monitor performance.
-The supervisor also addresses any issues that arise during production and implements solutions to keep operations on track.
+The supervisor also addresses any issues that arise during production.
+They work closely with management to plan and implement production schedules.
+Effective communication is key in this role, as the supervisor must relay information between workers and management.

 How to become a Production Supervisor?